What Does it Take to Be an Industrial Engineer?

 What work experience do I need to become an Industrial Engineer?

-Those thinking about becoming an Industrial Engineer might also be interested in the following careers:
+Those interested in being an Industrial Engineer may also be interested in:

 - Logistics Engineers